Matex600/Battle-of-Grunwald/README.md

 [Click Here To View The Site Live](https://matex600.github.io/Battle-of-Grunwald/)

-I recommend opening any links with CTRL + Left mouse button.
+I recommend opening any links in this document with Ctrl + Left mouse button.

  # UX
 The purpose of my project is to create a front-end only website for an event in history, which is regarded as an important battle in the history of Poland and Lithuania.